bitfoundation/bitplatform/docs/good-to-know/visual-studio-speedup.md

 In this article, we want to increase efficiency of visual studio and do some tricks that could boost visual studio performance, If you feel like your IDE is slow, it's time to change some configuration to make your visual studio go faster. let's talk about the tweaks.

+### Upgrade to SSD

+First of all, upgrade tou old hard disk drive to SSD drive.this will make much of a difference

 #### Visual Studio And Windows Defender

 Windows defender is consuming cpu time as same as visual studio, so we excude visual studio to reduce this time we need to exclude devenv,msbuild,dotnet,npm,nuget, etc.

-You can exclude this process manually or use this PowerShell script to exclude them together
+You can exclude this process manually or use this PowerShell script to exclude them together from Windows Defender

 Note that you should run this script with administrator privileges